iltommi/qdb-documentation/source/reference/wrpme_httpd.rst

     wrpme_httpd

 The server does not require specific privileges to run (i.e. you don't need to run the server from an administrator account).

 Interfacing with the cluster
 ==============================

-To function properly, the web server must:
+To function properly, the web server must know the address and port of the target wrpme daemon.
+This is all that is needed!

- #.
-Run on the same :term:`node` than a wrpme :term:`server` from the :term:`hive` you wish to interface to.
-It is of course possible to run one web server per node but this is not necessary.
- #.
-Run with privileges greater or equal than the wrpme server.
-The most practical solution is to run as the same user.
- #.
-If the daemon does not listen on the default port, you must specify the daemon's port with the daemon-port option.

-If these two conditions are met the web server is *hot plug'n'play*.
-In other words:

- * No configuration on the cluster nor on the web server is required.
+The web bridge is extremly flexible:

  * There is no launch order.
 The cluster can be started after the web server and vice versa.
  * The web server can be stopped and started at any time without any information loss.
  * The content provided by the web server is *real time*.